What to do when you’re in Almaty, Kazakhstan’s former capital? Go outside and enjoy the pure air of the lush Almaty mountains!

 Butakovskiy Waterfall – Photo by Megan Starr – Check out her Guide to the Butakovskiy Waterfall

-One thing to consider however is that Big Almaty Lake is located just 10 kilometers away from the border with Kyrgyzstan and this leads to different problems when it comes to visiting the area.
-Border guards have regular outposts around the lake and they are likely to ask for your passport so make sure you have it with you.
+One thing to consider is that Big Almaty Lake is located just 10 kilometers away from the border with Kyrgyzstan so border guards have regular outposts around the lake.

-Getting to the entrance of the park from the city by public transport is fairly easy.
-You can take bus 28 at the corner of Al-Farabi and Navoi streets, next to the President’s Park and the last stop is just beyond the entrance to the park.
+You can take bus 28 at the corner of Al-Farabi and Navoi streets, next to the President’s Park.
+The last stop is just beyond the entrance of the park.

 5) Hiking along the Kolsai lakes and Kaindy lake